 Hackers started by looking for salacious photos and embarrassing text messages, but now they’ve moved to mobile malware, ransomware and identity theft aimed at penetrating corporate networks and exfiltrating mission-critical data held on the phones of CEOs, board members and political leaders.

-Let’s be clear: Your organization’s most sensitive and proprietary data is at risk, in large part because you are routinely accessing it through your mobile phone.
+Let’s be clear: Your organization’s most sensitive and proprietary data is at risk, in large part because you routinely access it through your mobile phone.
 And the hackers know it.
 We must recognize the magnitude and potential impact of this problem and take decisive steps to bolster our cyber defense.

 Mobile Phone Security Threats Are Evolving